 Книги в моей жизни Books in my life

 I should say that young people like me don’t read much nowadays.
 They prefer to play computer games, watch TV or video, listen to music, go to the disco or surf the Internet chatting with their friends on the social nets such as Vkontakte, Facebook, Twitter and others.
 Some teens are keen on hanging out and gossiping.
-Also one of the reasons is a lack of time because we have to do a lot of homework and also help our parents about the house.
-Some boys and girls join different sport clubs or take their music, dancing and drawing lessons at the art school.
-And it needs time, too.
+Also one of the reasons is a lack of time because we have to do a lot of homework, attend extra classes on different subjects and help our parents about the house.
+Besides, some boys and girls join sports clubs or take their music, dancing or drawing lessons at the art school.
+And it takes lots of time, too.

 But nevertheless books play an important part in everyday life of each person.
 I’m sure contemporary generation must be intelligent and well-educated and it’s impossible without books.
 For example, if I don’t know the meaning of a new word or its spelling I, of course, look it up in the dictionary.
 Very often I use different sorts of reference books on physics, chemistry, biology etc.

 To tell the truth, I cannot imagine my life without books.
 I can’t say what particular books I prefer because I enjoy every kind: history novels, adventure and detective stories, science fiction, love stories and so on.
 To my mind books help to expand my outlook, to solve my inner problems, to discover new things.
 They always carry me to the world of wonderful adventures, help me to reproduce the pictures of the past and even to compare my own actions and feelings with the main character’s ones.
 Books arouse in me different emotions and stir my imagination.

 Everybody in our family is fond of reading and we have a rich library at home so I go to the library very seldom.
 (But sometimes I borrow books from the library.)
 My friends often come to me to lend this or that book and my parents don’t mind it.